 - 1 tsp poppy seeds

 - 1 tsp lemon zest + more for garnish

-- Add glaze ingredients to a small bowl and whisk until smooth.
+- Make the glaze: add glaze ingredients to a small bowl and whisk until smooth.
 Dunk each ball in the glaze until fully coated and place glazed ball back onto parchment-lined plate.
 The glaze should harden almost immediately due to the frozen balls, however, if it doesn't, simply place plate back in the freezer.
-Enjoy!